Alaska Sport Fishing License · Required

 Regulations Change Annually

 ADFG regulation booklets are updated each year.
 Bag limits, open seasons, emergency orders, and gear restrictions can all change.
 Always verify you are reading the current year’s regulations for the specific drainage you will be fishing.
-ADFG regulations supersede all information provided on this page.
+Note: ADFG Regs supersede anything found on this page.

 Questions About Licensing or Regulations?